cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 # Making Jasper

-MS Fr.
+Ms. Fr.
 640 contains just one entry about jasper, early in the manuscript, on fol.10r.
 The entry is entitled “Counterfeit jasper,” but the author-practitioner does not mean "counterfeit" in the modern sense of being fake, fraudulent, or deceitful.
 Rather, he uses "counterfeit" in the early modern sense of being a portrait -- a faithful representation of jasper.
 Moreoever, as the Making and Knowing Project has come to discover, his process of making jasper, with its cumulative layering of materials one atop the other, recapitulates his understanding of how the striated rock was formed in the earth.
 In other words, by making jasper, the author-practitioner was attempting to extend his knowledge about natural history.
 For him, making became a way of knowing.

 To make or "counterfeit" jasper, the author-practitioner instructs: